What Peplink Deployment Means

 Installation and Commissioning

-Once the hardware is specified and ordered, we pre-configure every device in our workshop before it leaves the building.
-This means the router arrives at site with its IP addressing, VLAN configuration, firewall rules, SpeedFusion profiles and Wi-Fi settings already loaded and tested.
-This reduces on-site installation time dramatically and eliminates the risk of configuration errors during a pressured install window.
+Once the hardware is specified and ordered, every device is pre-configured in our workshop before it leaves the building.
+The router arrives at site with IP addressing, VLAN configuration, firewall rules, SpeedFusion profiles and Wi-Fi settings already loaded and tested.
+On-site installation time drops dramatically, and you eliminate the risk of configuration errors during a pressured install window.

 Rack-and-stack

 For fixed installations, our engineers handle the physical deployment: mounting routers in server racks or wall-mounting enclosures, running Ethernet cabling, connecting power supplies and installing UPS protection where required.
-We label every cable, document every port connection and photograph the completed installation for the handover file.
+Every cable gets labelled, every port connection documented, every completed installation photographed for the handover file.

 Antenna placement

-Cellular antenna placement has a significant impact on performance.
-We select the correct antenna type (omni-directional, directional, MIMO panel) based on the site survey data and mount it at the optimal position for signal quality.
-For maritime and vehicle installations, we specify ruggedised, low-profile antennas rated for the physical environment.
-We always run coaxial cable of the correct specification and keep cable runs as short as practically possible to minimise signal loss.
+Antenna placement makes or breaks cellular performance.
+The correct antenna type (omni-directional, directional, MIMO panel) is selected based on site survey data and mounted at the optimal position for signal quality.
+For maritime and vehicle installations, ruggedised, low-profile antennas rated for the physical environment are essential.
+Coaxial cable runs stay as short as practically possible to minimise signal loss; every extra metre costs you throughput.

 SIM provisioning

-We provision SIM cards for each cellular modem, selecting carriers based on coverage data from the site survey.
-For deployments using our Alchemy SIM platform, we activate the SIMs remotely and configure pooled data plans across the fleet.
-For clients who supply their own SIMs, we handle the APN configuration and carrier priority settings within the Peplink router.
+SIM cards are provisioned for each cellular modem, with carriers selected based on coverage data from the site survey.
+For deployments using our Alchemy SIM platform, SIMs are activated remotely with pooled data plans across the fleet.
+If you supply your own SIMs, we handle APN configuration and carrier priority settings within the Peplink router.

 Testing and sign-off